Gorachand22/Food_Express/readme.md

 ## Special Thanks

-I would like to express my sincere gratitude to [Nitish Singh] for their invaluable guidance and support throughout this project.
+I would like to express my sincere gratitude to Nitish Singh sir for their invaluable guidance and teaching that helped me to do this project.

 - [Nitish Singh]
   - GitHub: [@campusx-official] (https://github.com/campusx-official)